SJTU-PLV/nominal-compcert-popl22-artifact/README.md

 ### Prerequisites

 This artifact is based on CompCert v3.8 and needs Coq v8.12 to compile.

+- If you are using the VM, you are set.
 All the required software have already been installed on the virtual machine.

-If you prefer to compiled the source code on your own computer, then we suggest you install the prerequisites via [opam](https://opam.ocaml.org/) and follow the standard installation steps in [the user's manual of CompCert](https://compcert.org/man/index.html) to compiler the source
+- If you prefer to compiled the source code on your own computer, then we suggest you install the prerequisites via [opam](https://opam.ocaml.org/) and follow the standard installation steps in [the user's manual of CompCert](https://compcert.org/man/index.html) to compiler the source